Welcome to the Governors' section of our website

 Qualifications: BCL, MA (Oxon)

-When not at home with my family or volunteering, I am a senior competition, regulatory and public lawyer working part-time for a global law firm in London.
-My career to date has afforded me the opportunity to work with a variety of bodies including government departments, regulators, trade associations and companies, and provides a useful background in areas such as strategy, critical thinking, collaboration, problem-solving, data protection and governance.
+My career as a competition, regulatory and public lawyer has afforded me the opportunity to work with a variety of bodies including government departments, regulators, trade associations and companies, and provides useful skills for governance in areas such as strategy, critical thinking, collaboration and problem-solving.